kemitchell/square-one-forms/confidentiality-ip-terms.md

 When your work with the company ends, or when the company asks you to in writing, you agree to promptly:

-- return all materials containing _Confidential Information_ that the company provided with a request to return
+- return materials containing _Confidential Information_ that the company provided with a request to return

-- destroy all parts of other materials that contain _Confidential Information_
+- destroy other materials containing _Confidential Information_

 ## After Termination